 Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.
-Examples of lessons can also be found on our school website.
+Examples of lessons can also be found on our school website - www.stratfordprimary.co.uk

-We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
+We have developed the curriculum in consultation with parents, pupils and staff, considering the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.

-The PSHE and RSE policy at the Stratford Primary School is informed by the DfE guidance:
+The PSHE and RSE policy at Stratford upon Avon Primary School is informed by the DfE guidance: